tektoncd/chains/docs/intoto.md

 ### Type Hinting

-To capture arifacts created by a task, Chains will scan the TaskRun result for a result name `*_DIGEST`.
+To capture artifacts created by a task, Chains will scan the TaskRun result for a result name `*_DIGEST`.
 The result shall be a string on the format `alg:digest`, alg is common `sha256`.
 If the result is named `Foo_DIGEST`, Chains will try to find a parameter or result (in that